Ten Lepers Cleansed

 Therefore I pray:

-Lord Jesus, I can tell myself that I don’t have your ‘gift of gab,’ that I don’t possess your insights, your eternal wisdom, your capacity to love.
+Lord Jesus, I can tell myself that I don’t have your gift of speech, that I don’t possess your insights, your eternal wisdom, your capacity to love.
 I can tell myself that You were human, yet so much more.

 But that’s what you tell me everyday, isn’t it?
 That I’m a child of God, every bit as precious to Him as You are, if I put my faith in You, in the power and holiness of your blood, and in the glory of Your resurrection, where we will be with each other again.